Cycle4Climate

 Focus areas

-Measuring and analyzing traffic
+Measuring and analysing traffic

 Data on bicycle and car traffic is collected and analyzed to estimate changes in CO2 emissions over time.
 It also includes surveys to understand when and why road users choose cycling over cars.